Racism in Asia: Jordan

-According to a 2013 study conducted by Scandinavian academics, Jordanians are the most racist nationality in the world, followed by Indians at second place.

 Malaysia

-Malaysia is a multi–ethnic country, with Malays making up the majority—close to 52% of the 28 million population.
+Malaysia is a multi–ethnic country, with Malays making up the majority—close to 52% of the population.
 About 30% of the population are Chinese Malaysians (Malaysians of Chinese descent), and Indian Malaysians (Malaysians of Indian descent) comprise about 10% of the population.
-Government policies of positive discrimination often favour the Malay majority with Bumiputera status, particularly in areas such as housing, finance and education.
+Government policies of positive discrimination often favor the Malay majority with Bumiputera status, particularly in areas such as housing, finance and education.
 Such policies are protected by article 153 of the Constitution of Malaysia.
 The former long-term ruling party of UMNO also promoted Ketuanan Melayu: the idea that the Bumiputeras should get special privileges in Malaysia.
 It was written into The Federation of Malaya Agreement signed on 21 January 1948 at King House by the Malay rulers and by Sir Edward Gent, as the representative of the British government, that Malays would lead the three main races.
 Malays dominate in: politics at both national and state levels; the civil service; military and security forces.
 Chinese have traditionally dominated the economy and live in large numbers in urban areas of Malaysia.

 For Ramadan 2011, Chinese-language television station 8TV had some advertisements featuring a Chinese woman at a Ramadan bazaar.
-The condescending advertisements were pulled for being racist following an online uproar, and the station was expected to apologise.
+The condescending advertisements were pulled for being racist following an online uproar, and the station was expected to apologize.
 Instead, they claimed the Ramadan advertisements were an "honest mistake" and went on to claim that the viewers misunderstood the clips.
 The Ramadan advertisements – released as public service announcements (PSA) – appeared to be stereotyping Chinese people, depicting a socially inept Chinese woman embarrassing others at a Ramadan bazaar.
 Some parts of the community claimed that they were "Islamophobic", especially among the Chinese in Malaysia.
 Quoting Austrian philosopher Karl Popper, the station said in its Facebook note: "It is impossible to speak in such a way that you cannot be misunderstood."
 The PSAs highlighted the clueless behaviour of a Chinese woman played by an actor in scenes to demonstrate what might embarrass Muslim Malay hawkers and bazaar patrons alike.
 In one instance, the Chinese woman dressed in a sleeveless singlet, showing her armpits censored by pixels, to passers-by while touching a bunch of bananas.
-Each PSA was soon followed by a message on public behaviour.
+Each PSA was soon followed by a message on public behavior.
 One of them included "Do not be greedy and eat in public".

-In the 2010–2014 World Values Survey, 59.7% of Malaysian respondents indicated that they would not want immigrants or foreign workers as neighbours, which was among the highest out of the countries surveyed.
+In the 2010–2014 World Values Survey, 59.7% of Malaysian respondents indicated that they would not want immigrants or foreign workers as neighbors, which was among the highest out of the countries surveyed.

 In the 2020 survey by IndexMundi, Malaysia ranked second in the proportion of the population recognizing a racism issue in their country.